Strongly continuous and locally equi-continuous semigroups on locally convex spaces: A suitable structure of bounded sets

-\begin{remark} Suppose that $(X,\tau)$ is a locally convex space, and let $\vn{\cdot}$ be an auxiliary norm, such that the norm topology is stronger than $\tau$, but such that the norm topology has less bounded sets than $\tau$.
+\begin{remark} Suppose that $(X,\tau)$ is a locally convex space, and suppose that $\vn{\cdot}$ is a norm on $X$ such that the norm topology is stronger than $\tau$, but such that the norm topology has less bounded sets than $\tau$.

 In this case, it is useful to consider the \textit{mixed} topology $\gamma = \gamma(\vn{\cdot},\tau)$, introduced in Wiweger \cite{Wi61}.
-Under some compatibility conditions, the norm bounded sets equal the $\gamma$ bounded sets and this topology is such that a sequence $x_n$ converges to $x$ with respect $\gamma$ if and only if the sequence is bounded for the norm and is converging to $x$ in the $\tau$ topology.

-The bi-continuous semigroups introduced in K\"{u}hnemund \cite{Ku03} are sequentially strongly continuous and sequentially locally equi-continuous semigroups for the mixed topology.
-Thus, we obtain that if the mixed topology is sequential, bi-continuity coincides with strong continuity and local equi-continuity for the mixed topology. \end{remark}

-We start with some conditions on the space such that $\cN$ is countably convex.
-It is easily proven that this property holds if $(X,\tau)$ is sequential.
-Interestingly, the same spaces that are of type $A$, if equipped with a suitable norm, also turn out to be of type $B$.

-\begin{proposition} Let $(X,\tau)$ be a sequentially complete locally convex space that is also equipped with some norm $\vn{\cdot}$ such that $\tau$ is weaker than the norm topology and such that both topologies have the same bounded sets.
-The set $\cN$ is countably convex if either of the following hold \begin{enumerate}[(a)] \item $(X,\tau)$ is sequential, \item $(X,\tau)$ is Mackey and the continuous dual $(X,\tau)'$ of $(X,\tau)$ is equal to the sequential dual $(X,\tau)^+$, \item $(X,\tau)$ is separable and $((X,\tau)',\sigma((X,\tau)',X))$ is sequentially complete. \end{enumerate} \end{proposition}
+In Section \ref{section:comparison_bicontinuous}, we study the relation of bi-continuous semigroups for $\tau$ with SCLE semigroups for $\gamma$. \end{remark}